GWhisk/kms/README.md

 _Except one._ you think to yourself.

 You start looking up ways to do it.
 The goal is for a painless and quick method.
 You don't want anyone to interrupt you - which is unlikely looking at it now.
-Your card does allow for roof access, so that's an option.
+Your card does allow for roof access so that's an option.
 There's also a pharmacy nearby if medication is needed.

 Ah, good choice.
 Very creative.

 But you should leave a note.
-Things like this always have a not.
-Didn't you have you make that Java program that can make post to your Facebook account?
+Things like this always have a note.
+Didn't you have you make that Java program that can submit posts to your Facebook account?
 Maybe you can finally put it to good use.

 `kms 12:00 {exec javac -jar fbposter.java last_message.txt}` , you enter into the terminal.

-You drive out to the nearby pharmacy and purchase the tools, and a bottle of vodka.
+You drive out to the nearby pharmacy and purchase the tools, along with a bottle of vodka.
 It's a bit pricey, but you have to live life to your fullest right?

 The lab is still empty.
 You begin chugging down the vodka, hoping to feel that buzz and warmth.
 Instead you puke.
-Questions off doubt begin to raise through your mind, but it's too late, the alcohol has reached your mind and washed it of doubt.
+Questions of doubt begin to raise through your mind, but it's too late, the alcohol has reached your mind and washed it of uncertainty.

 The numbing cream was a good choice.
 It makes the cutting less painful.
-You rub it on wrists and can immediately feel the effects.
+You rub it on your wrists and can immediately feel the effects.
 The razors are a bit old fashioned, but it's not like the pharmacy was selling knives.
-Remember: across the line for a punishment, along it for release.
+Remember: across the line for punishment, along it for release.

 For a moment, your senses return.
 For a moment, your doubts are casted aside by an array of hope.
 For a moment, you reason with yourself of other options other than this.
 For a moment, you consider just going home and planning for a new future.

-Then you realize: it's all going to be the same. the truth is, you've always been at the bottom of the abyss.
+Then you realize: it's all going to be the same.
+The truth is, you've always been at the bottom of the abyss.
 For every small achievement you feel, a greater failure awaits you.
 No achievement can climb you out of the hole you dug yourself in.
 You've been clawing your way out for way too long.
 You're tired.
 You've given up.
 There's nothing else you can do.
 Other than ... _leave_.

 The cream made the cutting quick and relative painless.
-But it's not like you were aware of it, or did a good job of it, with much of it with your current buzzed out head.
+But it's not like you were aware of it, or did a good job of it, with much of your mind buzzed out.

 Damn, that's a lot of blood.
 Jesus, the keyboard is drenched with it.
 You decide to just let your arms hang by your sides.
 It makes the draining easier.

 A feeling of physical weakness takes over your body.
 Your face starts to feel cold and it becomes harder to move your arms.
 Your thoughts loose cohesion as you start to black out.
 It's getting difficult to keep your eyes open.
 Is this how it feels to finally sleep?

-It's finally 12:00 a.m.
+It's 12:00 a.m.
 Your screen shows:

 `12:00 trigger activated.
 Commands executed.`